hslau-iscte/PRISEC-III-Cryptographic-Techniques-for-Enhanced-Security/README.md

 3. Check the error logs in the terminal for detailed error messages.
 4. Restart the Flask server after making any code changes.

----

-## Security Notice

-This project is designed for educational purposes only.
-While it demonstrates cryptographic techniques, it is not intended for production use.
-Always follow best practices for cryptography in real-world applications.

----

 ## Contributions